w3c/wai-website/_planning-and-managing/initiate.md

     Web](/WAI/intro/people-use-web) – Explores the impact of accessible design with real-life examples.

-Explore the current environment {#explore-the-current-environment .attach_permalink}
+Explore the current environment {#explore-the-current-environment}
 -------------------------------

 Learn the organization's current state of accessibility and obligations